Experimental Physics and

-The new major release of EPICS Base is called EPICS 7.
-This jump in the major version number is an attempt to recover from the problem that software has been developed by the community in recent years which is called "EPICS V4" but does not replace Base-3.x at all and actually builds on top of V3.
-EPICS 7 is a combination of the Base-3.16 code (with some additional functionality) along with most of the C++ modules from the EPICS V4 development, and we've called it EPICS 7 to express the fact that it is combination of the two.
+The current major release of EPICS Base is called EPICS 7.
+This jump in the major version number is an attempt to recover from the problem that software was developed by the community called "EPICS V4" but that did not replace the Base-3.x code at all, V4 actually built on top of V3.
+EPICS 7 is a combination of the Base-3.16 code (with some additional functionality) along with most of the C++ modules from the EPICS V4 development, and we called it EPICS 7 to express the fact that it is combination of the two.

 What do the descriptive terms next to the above series mean?
 Most of them don't have any formal definition, they're just to give an indication whether we're still developing new features for them and/or applying bug-fixes.
 Here's the main point: The core epics developers work for organizations that still use (or are under contract to maintain) those release series which are not marked as "closed".
 New features are normally developed for and added to the latest release series only (although that partly depends on who is writing the code), but bug-fixes and updated operating system support get applied to the earliest series that make sense.

 Note that we can make no explicit guarantees about continued future maintenance.
 Once the APS Accelerator stops using 3.14 that series will probably be closed (unless someone else funds continuing maintenance of it).
 A similar rule applies to operating system support — if you are the only site using an OS or an older OS version you will have to step up to keep newer releases of Base running on it.
 This is all a question of funding, we can only work on what our employers are willing to pay for.